puppetlabs/puppet-docs/source/guides/virtual_resources.markdown

 ------------------------

-There are two ways to mark a virtual resource so that it gets sent to the client: You can use a special syntax called a collection, or you can use the simple function realize.
-Collections provide a simple syntax for marking virtual objects as real, such that they should be sent to the client.
+There are two ways to mark a virtual resource so that it gets sent to the agent: You can use a special syntax called a **collection,** or you can use the **realize** function.

+Collections provide a
+simple syntax (sometimes referred to as the "spaceship" operator) for marking virtual objects as real, such that they should be sent to the agent.
 Collections require the type of resource you are collecting and zero or more attribute comparisons to specifically select resources.
 For instance, to find our mythical user, we would use: